swaros/contxt/README.md

 ![image](https://user-images.githubusercontent.com/5437750/178095493-ee07317c-c74d-407b-9cd9-7a793ccfb458.png)

+> **note**: on windows the `ctx switch` is currently not change the directory. you need run `cn` afterwards.

 ### context navigate (cn)

 for navigation use the `cn` command to change paths depending on the current workspace.

-`cn` will change the directory to the last used path in this workspace.
+`cn` *without arguments*, will change the directory to the last used path in this workspace.

-`cn website` will change to the last matching path in the workspace, that contains the word *website*
+`cn website` will change to the last matching path in the workspace, that contains the word *website*. if you have multiple paths in the workspace, that contains *website*, the path is used, they have the word *webste* more on the right side as others, to get the obvious needed path.

-`cn 2` will change to the third stored path. *(because it starts at 0 for the first stored path)*
+`cn 2` will change to the path depending the ndex. the index is created in order of the path was stored added.

-`cn website php frontend` similar to `cn website` but if no *website* can be found on any of the assigned paths, *pah* and afterwards *frontend* will be used to find a matching path
+`cn website build` similar to `cn website` but it looks also if the path *build* is in the path. so you can be more specific.

 #### create a new workspace
-`ctx dir -w mywork` will create a new workspace named *mywork*. if mywork already exists the workspace will be entered only.
+`ctx workspace new mywork` will create a new workspace named *mywork*.

 ##### add path to current workspace
 `ctx dir add` adds the current directory to the workspace. so you have to got to the directory first they needs to